gauenk/svnlb/COMPARE.md

 Comparing with C++ Code
 ---

 This code is a Python API for Video Non-Local Bayesian Denoising ([C++ code originally from Pablo Arias](https://github.com/pariasm/vnlb)).
 The numerical outputs from the Python API and the C++ Code are exactly equal.
-The runtime for both sets of code is ...
+The Python code takes about 3 seconds longer than the C++ Code to execute.

 Numerical Comparison
 ---